 Even without factoring in the long-term effects of the events of 2020, it is estimated that almost half of all Australians aged 16-85 will experience a mental disorder at some time in their life.
-With mental health being so prevalent, it makes sense that we take a look at these issues, some of the ways to improve your mental health, and the mental health of your loved ones who may be struggling with mental health issues.
+With mental health being so prevalent, it makes sense that we take a look at these issues, some of the ways to improve your mental health, and how you can support your loved ones who may be struggling with mental health issues.

 What are the stats around mental health?